madelaney/bamboo_agent/README.md

     - Default: `true`
 * `java_home`: *optional* Specify a value for the `JAVA_HOME` environment variable to include in the system init script.
     - Default: unset
+* `uid`: *optional* Specify a value for the bamboo agent's user ID.
+    - Default: unset
+* `gid`: *optional* Specify a value for the bamboo agent's group ID.
+    - Default: unset

 ## Limitations